tkonopka/umap/README.md

 ## Examples

 The figure below shows dimensional reduction on the [MNIST digits](https://en.wikipedia.org/wiki/MNIST_database) dataset.
-This dataset comprises of 70,000 observations in a 784-dimensional space and labeled by ten distinct classes.
+This dataset consists of 70,000 observations in a 784-dimensional space and labeled by ten distinct classes.
 The output of this package's `umap' function provides the plot layout, i.e. the arrangement of dots on the plane.
 The coloring, added to visualize how the known labels are positioned within the layout, demonstrates separation of the underlying data groups.

 <img src="https://github.com/tkonopka/umap/blob/master/images/readme_mnist.png?raw=true" alt="A UMAP visualization of the MNIST digits dataset" width="600px">
 </img>